Summary of Transfer Credit Policy

 - Certain programs with outside accrediting agencies or other departmental restrictions may not accept transfer courses older than 7 years.

-- An official transfer credit evaluation requires that an official transcript be received in a sealed envelope (unopened by the student) by the College Registrar’s Office, Admissions Office, or Professional and Graduate Studies.
+- An official transfer credit evaluation requires that an official transcript be received in a sealed envelope (unopened by the student) by the College Registrar’s Office or the Admission Office.
 For information regarding international transcripts, please see the Origination of Coursework section below.

-- Upon receipt of an official transfer credit evaluation, students who wish to appeal a decision may request that the Registrar’s Office complete a re-evaluation.
-If, upon completion of the re-evaluation, the student has further concerns, the Dean of the College or the Associate Dean of the College may be asked to make the final determination.
+- Upon receipt of an official transfer credit evaluation, students who wish to appeal a decision may request that the Registrar’s Office (email@example.com) complete a re-evaluation.
+If, upon completion of the re-evaluation, the student has further concerns, the dean of the College (firstname.lastname@example.org) or the associate dean of the College may be asked to make the final determination.

 Determination of the institutional source and quality of coursework, as reflected by the accreditation held by the originating institution, is the overarching criterion used to assess the eligibility of a course for evaluation and the awarding of Hiram College transfer credit.